Israel identifies remains of child hostages but says body Hamas returned was not their mother

 Trump's proposal to remove about 2 million Palestinians from Gaza so the U.S. can own and rebuild it, which has been welcomed by Netanyahu but universally rejected by Palestinians and Arab countries, has thrown the ceasefire into further doubt.

-Hamas could be reluctant to free more hostages if it believes that the war will resume with the goal of annihilating the group or forcibly transferring Gaza's population.
+Hamas could be reluctant to free more hostages if it believes that the war will resume.

+Israel’s military offensive killed more than 48,000 Palestinians, mostly women and children, according to Gaza’s Health Ministry, which doesn’t distinguish between civilians and combatants.
+Israel says it has killed more than 17,000 fighters, without providing evidence.

+The offensive destroyed vast areas of Gaza, reducing entire neighborhoods to rubble.
+At its height, the war displaced 90% of Gaza's population.
+Many have returned to their homes to find nothing left and no way of rebuilding.

-Shurafa reported from Deir al-Balah, Gaza Strip, and Jahjouh reported from Khan Younis, Gaza Strip.
-Almudena Calatrava in Buenos Aires, Argentina, contributed to this report.
+Shurafa reported from Deir al-Balah, Gaza Strip.
+Almudena Calatrava in Buenos Aires, Argentina, contributed.

 This story has been corrected to show that Yocheved Lifshitz was released early in the war, not during the ceasefire in November 2023.